 Membership on this committee is likely to subject the committeeman to more than his usual share of misguided correspondence.
 I note, with apprehension, an increased number of petitions from foreign students seeking admission to the undergraduate school; an increased number of foreign professionals seeking advice and opportunity to locate in this country; and an increased number of appeals for displaced professionals.
-Even the State Department sends the request of a foreign graduate student for opportunity to "learn all about child guidance" in a six-weeks sojdurn.
+Even the State Department sends the request of a foreign graduate student for opportunity to "learn all about child guidance" in a six-weeks sojourn.

-Last year, the report of this committee asked for consideration, of the importance of the international role in medical education which our country has assumed.
+Last year) the report of this committee asked for consideration, of the importance of the international role in medical education which our country has assumed.
 A more studied approach, active participation and responsibility by members of this organization was urged.
-Attention was called to the fact that few foreign students could, or should, be admitted for the four or five years in the pre-doctorate medical curriculum.
-Nor was it felt that the type of post-doctorate training designed to prepare our nationals for practice in this country was altogether fitting-even if a convenient expediency.
-Therefore, the following suggestions were made:
+Attention was called to the fact that few foreign students could, br should, be admitted for the four or fixe, years in the pre-doctorate medical curriculum.
+Nor was it felt that the type of postdoctorate training designed to prepare our nationals for practice in this country was altogether fitting-even if a convenient expediency.
+Therefore, the following suggestions were made: citet the training designed to the training designed to the training designed to the speciency.

-I. Foreign students should be encouraged to come after receiving their medical degrees.
+1. Foreign students should be encouraged to come after receiving their medical degrees.

-2. They should work in such areas as meet their needs as teachers on return to their own country.
-The basic sciences, with opportunity to see and participate in the clinics, etc., would be most desirable.
+2. They should work in such areas as meet their needs as teachers on return to their own country. ' The basic sciences, with opportunity to see and participate in the clinics, etc., would be most desirable.

-3. They should come for such lengths of time as will not alienate them or mitigate against their return home.
+3. They should come for such lengths of time as will not alientate them or mitigate against their return home.

-4. An effective, long range program should be developed, if member schools were to favor certain geographical zones of interest, as an acquaintance with a particular area's problems and people would result in a more personalized approach:
+4. An effective, long range program should be developed, if member schools with a particular area's problems and people would result in a more personalized approach.